albertli354/verifier-landing-page/README.md

 ElectionGuard is an open source codebase that enables a secure and verifiable voting system.
 Learn more how you can secure and keep track your vote today.

 ## Why ElectionGuard?
-- Pormote secure voting.
+- Promote secure voting.
-Reduce risk by butting out middle men and adding cryptographic security.
+Reduce risk by cutting out middle men and adding cryptographic security.
-- Verfiy Electin Results
+- Verify Election Results
 Be able to audit the election yourself to have trust that your vote was counted correctly.
+- Increase Transparency
+Learn more about the system and allow more people to be more knowledgeable about the voting system.
+- Protect Democracy
+Democracy relies on a strong voting system to give power to its individuals.
+ElectionGuard is here to empower the indivdual.

 ## A look under the hood

 ## Team members
 - Xiang Li